 - Micro concentration - Practice with Vulnerable Populations

 - Macro concentration - Leadership and Change

-Northeastern Illinois University MSW program has achieved full accreditation by the Council on Social Work Education’s Commission on Accreditation.
+Northeastern Illinois University's MSW program has achieved full accreditation by the Council on Social Work Education’s Commission on Accreditation.
 Accreditation for a new Master of Social Work program by the Council on Social Work Education’s Commission on Accreditation means receiving initial four year accreditation.

 Northeastern and Program Benefits